-- "TEN" marking means that the vehicle is suitable for free circulation.
+- "TEN" marking means that the vehicle is suitable for free circulation in the meaning of Article 6 § 3 of the ATMF UR.
 This marking may be applied when the initial admission of a vehicle is valid for an area of use covering multiple Contracting States, without the need for separate admission by each of these Contracting States.
 The conditions are set out in point 7.1.2 of the UTP WAG. - A "GE" or "CW" marking may be applied to a vehicle in addition to the "TEN" marking if it is equipped with standardised inter-vehicle interfaces, enabling interchangeable integration of the vehicle into a train composition alongside other vehicles that have similar features.
 The conditions are set out in Appendix C to the UTP WAG.

-8.3 VOLUNTARY MARKINGS
+8.3 VOLUNTARY SECTOR MARKINGS